athowes/thesis/README.md

-# Methods and applications of Bayesian spatio-temporal statistics for prioritised HIV prevention
+# Methods and applications of Bayesian spatio-temporal statistics for HIV surveillance

 PhD in [Modern Statistics and Statistical Machine Learning](https://statml.io/) at Imperial College London.